madebits/madebits.github.io/blog/2015/2015-04-23-Test-Code-Coverage-As-Quality-Metric.md

 <!--- tags: architecture agile deployment -->

-There is nothing to suggest that **unit test** code coverage metric is related in any way to software quality, thought some people may tend believe there is a positive correlation.
-Code coverage should not be used as a software quality metric.
+Often unit test code coverage is used as a quality metric, the higher, the better.
+However, there is nothing to suggest that **unit test** code coverage metric is related to software quality.
+Code coverage is an indication, how much of the software code is unit tested, but the effort to achieve 100% unit test code coverage, is not linear to achieving better software quality.

 ##A Counter Example